uga-libraries/web-aip/documentation/Workflow_Preservation_Download_Part_2.md

       If there is anything else, put it in the tracker under WARC Download.
    5. Complete: If a seed was successful, it will have Complete in the "Complete" column.
       Otherwise, it will have the type of error and will need to be downloaded again.

+5. Review completeness_check.csv and record the results in the preservation download tracker (Success or a summary of the errors)
+   1. Seed Folder Made: should be TRUE
+   2. coll.csv and seed.csv: should be TRUE
+   3. collscope.csv and seedscope.csv: may be TRUE or FALSE, depending on if they are empty in seeds_log.csv.
+      Only record an error if it is FALSE and not empty.
+      During QC, we will check a few against Archive-It to confirm the empty had no scope rules of that type.
+   4. crawldef.csv count and crawljob.csv count: match the tracker
+   5. WARC Count Correct: should be TRUE
+   6. All Expected File Types: should be TRUE

 ### Part 3